dbbs-lab/bsb-core/README.md

 ### Python package

-The central object is the `scaffold.core.Scaffold` class.
-This object requires a `scaffold.config.ScaffoldConfig` instance for its construction.
+The central object is the `bsb.core.Scaffold` class.
+This object requires a `bsb.config.ScaffoldConfig` instance for its construction.
 To emulate the CLI functionality you can use the `JSONConfig` class and provide the relative path to the configuration file.